-In an effort to reduce power consumption, Android 8.0 (API level 26) limits how frequently background apps can retrieve the user's current location.
-Apps can receive location updates only a few times each hour.
+In an effort to reduce power consumption, Android 8.0 (API level 26) limits how frequently an app can retrieve the user's current location while the app is running in the background.
+Under these conditions, apps can receive location updates only a few times each hour.

 Note: These limitations apply to all apps used on devices running Android 8.0 (API level 26) or higher, regardless of an app's target SDK version.

 This location retrieval behavior is particularly important to keep in mind if your app relies on real-time alerts or motion detection while running in the background.

 If an app is in the foreground on a device running Android 8.0 (API level 26), the location update behavior is the same as on Android 7.1.1 (API level 25) and lower.

 Warning: If your app retrieves near real-time location updates over a long period of time, the device's battery life becomes significantly shorter.

 Consider whether your app's use cases for running in the background cannot succeed at all if your app receives infrequent location updates.
 If this is the case, you can retrieve location updates more frequently by performing one of the following actions:

 Start a foreground service in your app by calling